 This post contains affiliate links.
 See my full disclosure for more details.

 With God’s Word and the leading of the Holy Spirit, we have the ability to hear and discern God’s voice and understand His heart.
+Studying by topic is a great and effective way to study the Bible.
+Let’s take a closer look.

 What Is a Topical Bible Study?